CirclesUBI/circles-api/README.md

 ### Pathfinder
 The source code of the pathfinder that is used can be found [here](https://github.com/chriseth/pathfinder).
 To update the pathfinder in the api, build a native binary according to the README instructions from chriseth and replace the old binary in this repository.

+The version we are using correcponds with this commit: https://github.com/chriseth/pathfinder/commit/b443b34bd5e4ca266e825b2342534dcc211f5f86

 ## License

 GNU Affero General Public License v3.0 [`AGPL-3.0`]